thisisamr/complete-intro-to-spring-and-springBoot/lessons/00-A quick Refresher/A-Set up.md

 - **`public static void main(String[] args)`**
   The **entry point** of a Java program.
   - `public` → accessible from anywhere.
-  - `static` → belongs to the class, not an instance.
+  - `static` → belongs to the class, not an instance which allows the method to be called without creating an object of the class (the JVM needs to call it directly).
   - `void` → doesn’t return a value.
   - `main` → special method name that JVM looks for.
   - `(String[] args)` → accepts command-line arguments as an array of strings.